Searching Your Library

 Use quotes for collection names with spaces.

-Every bookmark has a reading status: inbox, later, or archive.
+Every saved item has a reading status: inbox, later, or archive.

 status:later # Saved for later reading